bobstarul/bobstarul.github.io/_posts/2022-07-08-FirstPost.md

 # Chapter 1

 These series of blogs will act as a note-taking environment for me but also as a walkthroogh for the Practical Malware Analysis Book.
-Let's start of with the first labs.
+Let's start off with the first labs.

-As stated in the book, the purpose of the labs is to give the reader the opportunity to practice the skills that are taught in the chapters.

-# Lab 1-1
+## Lab 1-1
 The following block represents the exact assignment from the book:
 >This lab uses the files Lab01-01.exe and Lab01-01.dll.
 Use the tools and techniques described in the chapter to gain information about the files and